Shared Parenting vs. Sole Custody

 For these reasons, many parents today shape their shared parenting agreements to match a child’s development, providing for longer periods of time with each parent when the child is young and shorter periods as the child grows.
 Additionally, a change of circumstances regarding a child’s health, educational needs or social obligations may mean that a parenting plan must be adjusted.
 Parents may consider adding provisions for changing a parenting plan into their agreement to avoid returning to court when the plan needs to be altered.

 Shared parenting can be an effective way to make sure that both parents are involved in a child’s life.
-If you're currently wondering about custody, parenting plans or shared parenting, consult a family law attorney who specializes in custody issues.
+If you're currently wondering about parenting plans, shared parenting, sole custody, or related matters, consult a family law attorney who specializes in custody issues.
 A skilled family law attorney can help answer your questions and provide information about the custody laws in your area.